psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 With pride exult, that we alone
 Can join these scattered gems in one;
 Rejoiced to be the silken line
-On which these pearls united shine. "
+On which these pearls united shine."

 ---